|

 rocks, standing waves, sheer drops, and heavy water.
 Demonstrate your ability to read the

-- Explain the differences between flatwater and whitewater canoes; identify the advantages
+river where you are practicing and demonstrating your whitewater skills.
+Explain the differences between flatwater and whitewater canoes; identify the advantages

 and special uses for kayaks and decked canoes in running water.
 Identify the different